RiyaPaw/QA_Automation_Riya/README.md

-This is my Java Selenium Practice Programs.
+This is my Java Selenium Practice Programs. <br>
 Author -Riya